1969 24 Hours of Le Mans

 It was the last year with the traditional "Le Mans" style start, in which the drivers run across the track to enter their cars, start them, and race away.
-The previous year, Willy Mairesse crashed on the first lap while trying to properly close the door of his car at speed on the Mulsanne Straight; the crash would have been avoided entirely if not for the Le Mans-style start, and it ended Mairesse's racing career.
-During the 1969 start, eventual winner Jacky Ickx famously staged his own one-man protest by walking to his car, and taking his time doing up his belts.
+This was introduced decades ago when cars were open and safety standards were not as strict.
+In the 1960s closed GT coupes with sometimes flimsy doors were common, and roll bars, helmets and belts came in use.
+The previous year, Willy Mairesse crashed on the first lap while trying to properly close the door of his Ford GT40 at speed on the Mulsanne Straight; the career-ending crash would have been avoided entirely if not for the hastiness of the Le Mans-style start.
+During the 1969 start, eventual winner Jacky Ickx famously staged his own one-man protest by walking to his GT40, and taking his time doing up his belts.
 Meanwhile, privateer John Woolfe ran with the other drivers, but with little experience in the very fast 917, he flipped on the opening lap near Maison Blanche corner, and not yet strapped in properly, was killed when he was ejected from the car that broke up.

 The race was one of the most exciting in the event's history.
 Including several 911, more than one-third of the starting cars were Porsches, and the two mighty factory-entered 917s held the lead for 90% of the race before the drivetrains failed, like in most 908.

 When also the Elford/Attwood 917's gearbox broke at 11 a.m., it was the Ford of Ickx and Jackie Oliver that took over the lead.
 The race ended in a 3-hour sprint, with the Ford battling the pursuing Porsche 908 of Hans Herrmann and Gérard Larrousse non-stop.
-With both cars having issues, in the end, the Ford GT40 – the same chassis that had won the previous year – took the chequered flag just 120 metres ahead of the Porsche after 24 hours of racing.
+With both cars having issues, in the end, the Ford GT40 Mk.I – the same chassis #1075 that had won the previous year – took the chequered flag just 120 metres ahead of the Porsche after 24 hours of racing.